The future of small business is not dumbed-down big business

 - keep customers' hands off the controls.

-The technology behind business data, however, is low tech.
+Business data is low tech, however.
 In fact that is why this is called 'Sumer', because the Sumerians were doing it 6000 years ago.

-The problem with a low-tech solution in a high-tech market is that it violates the goals of Big Tech, but if you don't have an issue with that, you should look at Sumer
+The problem with a low-tech solution in a high-tech world is that it violates the goals of Big Tech, but if you don't have an issue with that, you should look at Sumer.

 Modules are a marketing, not a technical, invention.
-Module-based software vendors split your data into tiny pieces so they can repackage your forms and reports and sell them back to you separately.
+The data underneath doesn't change, but modules are intended to split and repackage your data as forms and reports to sell back to you separately.

 - Column names across the top, parameters down the left side.
 You probably recognize most of them.